 Explore the philosophy, objectives and programs for guidance and counseling services in educational settings.
 Study the role of counselor, current issues and problems and referral sources.
 Coursework includes a copy of the Comprehensive Guidance Program for Texas Public Schools.Learn More About This Course »

-This class is a supervised experience in practical application and integration of principles and techniques of counseling in a selected educational setting; with a seminar to supplement and evaluate field experience.
-Requires a minimum of 150 hours.Learn More About This Course »
+Supervised experience in a practical application and integration of principles and techniques of counseling in a selected site.
+Seminar and group supervision supplement experience at site.Learn More About This Course »

 Students who are currently not employed as a school counselor will complete 600 hours of field experience over three semesters in a supervised setting.
 Through practical application, students will learn counseling techniques and an integration of principles.Learn More About This Course »

 COUN 8594/8495Texas School Counseling Internship I, II